Desirable Sales Skills & Traits to Look for When Hiring Sales Representatives

 Many organizations searching for sales talent rely heavily on personality-focused pre-hire assessments for finding and hiring talent.
 While the results of such tests are certainly telling of a candidate’s potential culture fit within an organization, personality tests alone cannot predict some of the most important things about a new hire - like how much revenue a potential sales candidate will bring in, or what his or her actual performance, conversion rates, and customer satisfaction will look like.

-Sales candidates who achieve the greatest amount of success in the shortest amount of time are those who not only fit the personality profile for the role, but also possess the right combination of KSA’s (knowledge, skills, and abilities) for the job in the form of ten critical sales skills, discussed below.
+Sales candidates who achieve the greatest amount of success in the shortest amount of time are those who not only fit the personality profile for the role, but also possess the right combination of KSA’s (knowledge, skills, and abilities) for the job in the form of nine critical sales skills, discussed below.

 To find the best fit, it’s important for organizations to use hiring assessment tools that are customized, focused on KSA’s, and require applicants to demonstrate proficiency in specific, sales-related competencies and duties.
 The variety of pre-hire assessment tests enable the identification of certain skills and abilities that are recognized as success factors for salespersons working within the organization's particular dynamic setting.
 They include job simulations, assessments to measure motivation and collaborative skills, pre-employment tests that identify the likelihood of delivering high quality customer service and many more.
 In other words, quality pre-hire assessments, especially job simulations, consider the context of the setting as related to the sales representative position, as well as individual skills.